TheConnMan/learning-code/web/Lesson-1.md

 This lesson is fairly boring, but necessary: installing things.

-**Estimated time** - 15-30 min
+**Estimated Time** - 15-30 min

 [TOC]

 ## Prereqs

-None, but the more software you have installed the faster this will go.
+- None, but the more software you have installed the faster this will go.

 ## Markdown